simatic-ax/standardizer-tutorial-lib/doc/publishing-lib.md

 - you know the workflow, how an apax package will be created
 - you know, how scripts can be added to the apax.yml
 - you know that cli parameter can forwarded to scripts
-- you've knowledge how a package could be transferred to a registry

 ### Apax the package manager